sanghabahn/GESTURE_RECOGNINTION_MODULE/README.md

 Kazuhito Takahashi(https://twitter.com/KzhtTkhs)

 # Modifier
-Sangha Bahn
+Sangha Bahn (CAU Art & Technology undergraduate student)

 # Modifying Purpose
+'21 Fall Semester, Open Source Programming
+For educational purpose, our team is trying to create a 2D adventure game that can be played by hand-gestures.
-To create a hand-gesture-recognintion module, which will be installed into GAME.
+Have forked to create a hand-gesture-recognintion module, which will be applied into GAME.

 # Translation and other improvements
 Nikita Kiselov(https://github.com/kinivi)